The Association for Financial Professionals releases the largest update to the code set to date

 - Product family 26 ACH Concentration was renamed to Concentration Services in preparation for the fact that corporations may soon have a choice when concentrating funds and domestic pooling across banks using instant payments.

 - Product family 27 was renamed from ACH Standing Order Services to Automated Funding Services, and ACH standing order charges were moved to the 25 General ACH Services product family.
 Previous task forces had combined standing orders and automated funding, but it was identified that this was incorrect.

 - The distinction by ACH payment type (e.g., CCD, PPD, etc.) was removed from the codes, and the ACH reporting section was reworked to be by delivery method rather than content.

 Instant Payments and Wires

-After much discussion, the taskforce added a new product group for “Instant Payments” within the existing 35 Wire and Other Funds Transfer Services product family.
-The 35 product family will now include all electronic payments and receipts except those cleared by the ACH Network.
+After much discussion, the task force added a new product group for “Instant Payments” within the existing 35 Wire and Other Funds Transfer Services product family.
+The 35 product family now includes all electronic payments and receipts except those cleared by the ACH Network.

 Electronic Bill Payment and Presentment (EBPP)